Dutson Downs wind farm

 • opportunities to provide feedback in writing, over the phone, and via email

-• Community drop-in sessions in Longford, Golden Beach, Seaspray and Loch Sport
+• community drop-in sessions in Longford, Golden Beach, Seaspray and Loch Sport

 • three focus groups comprising our customers, with a diverse spread of demographics and towns of residence